felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 ![Obstacle avoidance gif](../Lab2/obstacle_avoidance.gif)
 ###### Figure 3.
 Illustration of obstacle avoidance strategy added to the existing state-machine.

+## Conclusion
+After following this lab you should know more about the e-puck robot model, how to program a controller for it in Python, and how to program a robot behavior based on state machine.

 ## Next Lab
 Go to [Lab 3](../Lab3/ReadMe.md) - Odometry-based Localization